UmTemplates/UmBootstrap/README.md

 2. Using Visual Studio

 > [!WARNING]
-> If you wish to use UmbBootstrap for its intended purpose you should  install it using the .NET CLI or Visual Studio.
+> If you wish to use UmBootstrap for its intended purpose:
+> - You should install it using the .NET CLI or Visual Studio
-> You should not use the UmBootstrap repository as it is not intended to be used as a website.
+> - You should not use the UmBootstrap repository

 #### .NET CLI